 We’re super excited today to announce at DockerCon 2018 our collaboration with IBM to support the Sysdig Cloud-Native Intelligence Platform in IBM Cloud.
-Sysdig solutions on IBM Cloud will enable developer teams to easily develop, deploy, and secure cloud-native apps, as well as existing workloads moving to cloud and hybrid cloud architectures.
+IBM Cloud monitoring and security with Sysdig will enable developer teams to easily develop, deploy, and secure cloud-native apps, as well as existing workloads moving to cloud and hybrid cloud architectures.

 IBM is making significant advancements to deliver a cloud best designed for new workloads in AI, machine learning and IoT.
-With it’s launch of the IBM Cloud Kubernetes Service, IBM provides developers the broadest and easiest range of ways to build with, scale and run containers.
-IBM is well aware of the benefits of fueling AI with containers – their Watson services run on Kubernetes!
+Consequently, with its launch of the IBM Cloud Kubernetes Service, IBM provides developers the broadest and easiest range of ways to build with, scale and run containers.
+IBM is well aware of the benefits of fueling AI with containers.
+In fact, their Watson services run on Kubernetes!

-Our collaboration has been driven at a grass roots level by developers organically realizing the benefits of Sysdig cloud-native intelligence technologies on top of IBM Cloud.
-Cloud architectures can be complex.
-Even more so when they include more than one cloud.
-Cloud environments are built with a lot of moving parts.
-Orchestrated containers and microservices automate much of the cloud equation, but make securing, monitoring, and operating apps in production a lot more complex.
-It’s Sysdig’s mission to make it a lot easier.
+Our collaboration has been driven at a grass roots level by developers.
+In fact, developers organically realized the benefits of IBM Cloud monitoring and security with Sysdig cloud-native intelligence technologies and asked for more!
+Because cloud architectures can be complex – even more so when they include more than one cloud – solutions that simplify cloud efforts are highly sought after.
+Orchestrated containers and microservices automate much of the cloud equation.
+At the same time, they make securing, monitoring, and operating apps in production more complex.
+For this reason, it’s Sysdig’s mission to make it a lot easier.

 Sysdig Secure service-aware app security and forensics simplifies real-time protection.